An Introduction to Japan Prefabricated Construction Suppliers and Manufacturers Association

 Committee on Warranties and Insurance against Defects

-On the basis of the Act on Assurance of Performance of Specified Housing Defect Warranty (Housing Defect Warranty Fulfillment Act), enacted October 1, 2009, any business supplying newly built housing has an obligation to ensure its financial ability to fulfill warranties against defects by depositing security funds or taking out insurance.
+On the basis of the Act on Assurance of Performance of Specified Housing Defect Warranty (Housing Defect Warranty Fulfillment Act), which took effect on October 1, 2009, any business supplying newly built housing has an obligation to ensure its financial ability to fulfill its responsibilities toward defect warranties by depositing security funds or taking out insurance.

 As an “organization supplying housing of high quality,” our association is treated as a specified organization (or approved organization) by the housing defect warranty liability insurance corporations (five companies) specified by the Minister of Land, Infrastructure, Transport and Tourism, and when our member companies take out insurance to ensure their financial ability, a committee has been set up to promote defect warranty insurance for the purpose of appropriate planning and management of measures that must be taken.